Sarah BerryWeb Marketing Consultant

 If you have outdated content, you can’t expect that to attract users.
 Once they see the publish date or a sentence that dates your content, they’ll return to the search results for an alternative answer.
 That signal can lower your rankings, which translates to less website traffic.

-Update your content, though, and you can reverse this user behavior.
+Update your content, though, and you can reverse this user behavior and prevent content decay.

 - Content carries long-term value

 Companies often focus on creating versus maintaining content.
 You want to keep your blog active and your business top-of-mind.
 Past content, however, carries long-term value.

 What you wrote about a year ago, like how to choose the best retirement plan, still probably matters to your target audience.
 Re-optimizing that content helps it reach its full potential.
 Maybe that post ranks on page two for its target keyword, for instance, but your re-optimization efforts help it crack the bottom of page one.